Boost Your Business!

 Bernard:

 So, the demo account is there.
 It’s live.
-Login to your White Label Dashboard, [email protected] the password is demo and you’ll be able to play around with it.
-And again if you’ve got more questions, feel free to give us a call.
+Login to your White Label Dashboard, [email protected] the password is demo, and you’ll be able to play around with it.

 William:

-Now we also want to remind you and let you know that the recording will be available.
+We also want to remind you that the recording will be available.
 It will be within the resource tab of your Dashboard.
-And we’re going to upload it to YouTube as well.
+We’re going to upload it to YouTube as well.

 Bernard: